-^{201.
+^{210.
 141} Cal.
 App.
-2d 309, 296 P. 2d 848 (1956).
+2d 309, 296 P.2d 848 (1956).

-expenses of sale) plus interest.
+have compelled retention of the stock in the Talbot trust, the proper measure of damages was the loss to the corpus (capital gains taxes and expenses of sale) plus interest.
 The court relied in part on the Restatement in interpreting the relevant parts of the Field Code.
-202
+211

 The Restatement also provides detailed rules where the trustee has committed a breach by an improper failure to sell trust property.
-203 If property that is improperly held has greatly depreciated in value, the damages for an "innocent" breach could be as great as in the Talbot situation involving "appreciations damages."
+If property that is improperly held has greatly depreciated in value, the damages for an "innocent" breach could be as great as in the $\underline{\text{Talbot}}$ situation involving "appreciations damages."

-A trustee who purchases property that the trustee has a duty not to purchase may be charged under the Restatement with the amount expended, plus interest, or required to account for the property purchases.
-California law makes the trustee liable "to make good"
+A trustee who purchases property that the trustee has a duty not to purchase may be charged under the Restatement with the amount expended, plus interest, or required to account for the property purchased.
+California law makes the trustee liable "to make good whatever is lost" where an improper investment is made in good faith.
+This standard would seem to afford the court a broad discretion to fix the amount of liability.

-^{202.} See 141 Cal.
-App.2d at 324-26.
+^{211.} See 141 Cal.
+App.
+2d at 324-26.
 Among other things, the court cited the language in comment b to Restatement Section 208 to the effect that the section "does not include the situation where the trustee is authorized to sell, but commits a breach of trust by selling at an improper price or otherwise."

-^{203.} Under Section 209 of the Restatement, the measure of liability is the amount that would have been received if the property had been sold, with interest thereon.
+^{212.} Under Section 209 of the Restatement, the measure of liability is the amount that would have been received if the property had been sold, with interest thereon.
 This principle is not limited by a good faith exception, as is the liability for improper sale.
-Compare Restatement (Second) of Trusts § 208 & comment b (1957) with id. § 209 & comments.
+Compare Restatement (Second) of Trusts § 208 & comment b (1957) with § 209 & comments.
 The illustrations in the comments to Section 209, however, involve stock which the trustee is directed to sell within six months.

-^{204.} In some situations, however, the trustee may not be held liable for the full amount of a loss under Restatement Section 209, such as where the market has been in a general decline and the breach was not in bad faith.
+^{213.} In some situations, however, the trustee may not be held liable for the full amount of a loss under Restatement Section 209, such as where the market has been in a general decline and the breach was not in bad faith.
 See Restatement (Second) of Trusts § 211 comment d, § 212 comment e (1957); G. Bogert, The Law of Trusts and Trustees § 701, at 208 (rev. 2d ed.
 1982).

-^{205.} Restatement (Second) of Trusts § 210 (1957).
+^{214.} Restatement (Second) of Trusts § 210 (1957).
 The application of this section is limited to situations where the trustee is under a duty not to purchase certain property and does not include situations where the trustee has authority to purchase the property but breaches some duty in doing so.
 Id. comment a.